Astral-Cyrusa/TwilightImperium3-ShatteredAscension4.2-CompactRulebook/TwilightImperium3-ShatteredAscension4.2-CompactRulebook.md

 After units have been produced, they must be placed according to the following rules.
 The *producer* refers to the unit that produced them:

 * Ships are placed in the space of the System containing the *producer*
-* If the *producer* is on a planet, then all produces troops and PDSs must be placed on the same planet.
+* If the *producer* is on a planet, then all produced troops and PDSs must be placed on the planet.
 Else, they may be distributed in the System among friendly planets and friendly units with sufficient [capacity](#Capacity_unitAbility) to carry them.

+***Blockade***
+No ships may be produce in a System already containing enemy ships.

 <a name="StatusPhase">
 ### Status Phase